-D S E - 1 (A) BUSINESS ETHICS AND CORPORATE GOVERNANCE
+DSE-1(A) BUSINESS ETHICS AND CORPORATE GOVERNANCE

-- 1. To emphasize the individuals as a decision maker and focus upon ethical issues and dilemmas faced by managers in most business organization. - 2.
-To raise the student's general awareness of ethical issues at workplace and resolve ethical issues in business. - 3.
+- Toemphasizetheindividualsasadecisionmakerandfocusuponethicalissuesanddilemmasfacedbyma nagersinmostbusinessorganization. - 2.
+To raise the student's general awarenesss of ethical issues at work place and resolve ethical issues in business. - 3.
 To equip students with corporate governance and to investigate and introduce various governance mechanisms in a globalized economy.